Consensys/doc.teku/docs/how-to/prevent-slashing/use-a-slashing-protection-file.md

 ---
-title: Prevent slashing offenses
-description: Use slashing protection to prevent validator slashing offenses.
+description: Use a slashing protection file to prevent validator slashing offenses.
-sidebar_position: 6
+sidebar_position: 1
 ---

-# Slashing protection
+# Use a slashing protection file

 Teku implements [slashing protection] to prevent validators from signing incorrect blocks or attestations.